storj/docs/app/support/account-management-billing/payment-methods/deleting-a-payment-method/page.md

     Access Grants.
 ---

-To use the Storj DCS Paid Tier, a user must have a valid payment method on their account.
+To use the Storj Paid Tier, a user must have a valid payment method on their account.
 Users may delete payment methods:

 - when substituting for another valid payment method; or